Coronavirus isolation in Tucson opens virtual world of fitness, art, culture

 The street fair isn’t the only activity that has gone virtual since coronavirus concerns shut down many events and businesses across the city.

-Reid Park Zoo is closed until at least March 31.
-But to continue educating the public on the zoo’s animals, staff have started “#BringingTheZooToYou” across the zoo’s website, reidparkzoo.org, and social media platforms.
+To continue educating the public on the zoo’s animals, staff at Reid Park Zoo have started “#BringingTheZooToYou” across the zoo’s website, reidparkzoo.org, and social media platforms.

 With the virtual initiative comes behind-the-scenes videos and photos, downloadable activity pages and animal facts.